Seven creative and cool business card ideas will make sure your business card really does the job of marketing your life coaching.

 some tips on goal planning on the back.

-It was a a much more effective marketing strategy than a simple business card and I still come across people who remember me from the card and have kept it.
+It was a really effective business card idea and I found more effective marketing strategy than a standard card.
+I still come across people who remember me from the card and have kept it.

 As well as promoting my book (now superseded by Be Your Own Goals Coach) I found people were far more likely to keep a postcard.

 When it comes to business card design, there are two options - use a graphic designer and get them printed, or design them yourself.

 been down both paths and these days I find the most economical and

 flexible way to go is with one of the companies that let you design your